Downtown in Boston in Suffolk County, Massachusetts — The American Northeast (New England)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Patriots & Patriotism • War, US Revolutionary.
 In addition, it is included in the Signers of the Declaration of Independence, and the Sons of the American Revolution (SAR) series lists.
 A significant historical year for this entry is 1722.

 Location.
 42° 21.442′ N, 71° 3.676′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 It is in Downtown.
-Marker is at the intersection of Tremont Street and Bromfield Street, on the left when traveling north on Tremont Street.
+It is at the intersection of Tremont Street and Bromfield Street, on the left when traveling north on Tremont Street.
 Marker is located in the Granary Burying Ground.
 Touch for map.
 Marker is in this post office area: Boston MA 02108, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Victims of the Boston Massacre (here, next to this marker); John Smibert (a few steps from this marker); John Phillips (a few steps from this marker); Granary Burial Ground (a few steps from this marker); Granary Burying Ground (a few steps from this marker); Paul Revere Buried in this Ground (a few steps from this marker); Josiah and Abiah Franklin (within shouting distance of this marker); Tremont Temple (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Victims of the Boston Massacre (here, next to this marker); John Smibert (a few steps from this marker); John Phillips (a few steps from this marker); Granary Burial Ground (a few steps from this marker); Granary Burying Ground (a few steps from this marker); Paul Revere Buried in this Ground (a few steps from this marker); Josiah and Abiah Franklin (within shouting distance of this marker); Tremont Temple (within shouting distance of this marker).
 Touch for a list and map of all markers in Boston.

 Related markers.
 Click here for a list of markers that are related to this marker.
-Take a tour of the markers found along the walking trail in Boston’s Granary Burying Ground.
+Take a tour of the markers found along the walking trail in Bostons Granary Burying Ground.

 Also see . . .